Nested Sampling Methods: Integration

-A variety of other termination criteria have been considered.
-For example, \citet{schoniger2014model} proposes terminating when the LRPS becomes extremely inefficient.
-That can be an indicator of model misspecification. \citet{Baldock2016} suggests monitoring the temperature (HMC momenta, see below §\ref{subsec:Sampling-by-direction}). \citet{2014arXiv1412.6368W} argues that stopping at a random iteration or after $N^{2}$ iterations leads to an unbiased integration.
-However, this is an impractical, problem-independent proposition, and it can be easily shown to terminate either too late or too early.
 The problem of yet unidentified, hidden peaks cannot be addressed in a general and reliable way with information available during the run.
 Therefore running a few iterations longer than seemingly needed is most effective in practice.
 This is what the $\epsilon$ remainder fraction criterion effectively does.